AdrianAntico/AutoQuant/README.md

 <p>

 ##### **AutoCatBoostScoring()**
-AutoCatBoostScoring is an automated scoring function that compliments the AutoCatBoost model training functions.
+AutoCatBoostScoring is an automated scoring function that compliments the AutoCatBoost() model training functions.
 This function requires you to supply features for scoring.
 It will run ModelDataPrep() to prepare your features for catboost data conversion and scoring.

 ##### **AutoXGBoostScoring()**
-AutoXGBoostScoring is an automated scoring function that compliments the AutoCatBoost model training functions.
+AutoXGBoostScoring is an automated scoring function that compliments the AutoXGBoost() model training functions.
 This function requires you to supply features for scoring.
-It will run ModelDataPrep() and the DummifyDT() function to prepare your features for xgboost data conversion and scoring.
+It will run ModelDataPrep() and the DummifyDT() functions to prepare your features for xgboost data conversion and scoring.

 ##### **AutoH2oScoring()**
 AutoH2OMLScoring is an automated scoring function that compliments the AutoH2oGBM__() and AutoH2oDRF__() models training functions.
 This function requires you to supply features for scoring.
 It will run ModelDataPrep()to prepare your features for H2O data conversion and scoring.